clariuslabs/TransformOnBuild/nuget/Readme.txt

 Usage:

-    Simply continue using `TextTemplatingFilePreprocessor` or `TextTemplatingFileGenerator` custom tools associated with your .tt/.t4 files as usual.
+    Simply continue using `TextTemplatingFileGenerator` custom
+    tools associated with your .tt/.t4 files as usual.
 This package will add a .targets file that will also transform them on build, without requiring the installation of any Visual Studio SDK.